caredox/aws_ssm_provider/README.md

 #### Atoms

-To set an integer in your application config, simply end your SSM path in `/Atom`.
+To set an atom in your application config, simply end your SSM path in `/Atom`.

 #### Regular Expressions